Dorinda Medley On Confronting Ramona Singer: Has ‘RHONY’ Star Given Up On Friendship?

 Dorinda Medley started this season of The Real Housewives of New York without Sonja Morgan in her corner.
 Last season when Dorinda was planning a weekend away in the Berkshires, she chose not to invite Sonja because she didn’t feel it was a healthy environment for her.
-And after the weekend turned into a screaming match between Luann de Lesseps and Bethenny Frankel, she stood by her decision to leave Morgan at home.
+Moreover, after the weekend turned into a screaming match between Luann de Lesseps and Bethenny Frankel, she stood by her decision to leave Morgan at home.
 Then, during the reunion, Sonja fired back by claiming that Medley was on drugs at times and discussed it as being common knowledge.

 According to a new Bravo report, Dorinda Medley is now revealing that she was nervous about confronting Sonja Morgan on The Real Housewives of New York.
 The two hadn’t seen one another since the previous season of the show, and she was nervous about what Morgan may say to her.
 While in the Hamptons, Dorinda Medley had to go for a long walk to prepare herself for the confrontation, as she knew she had to see Sonja at Ramona Singer’s dinner party.